 - Release of any principal amount greater than $10,000 shall require approval of City Council.

-OPTION D: Removal of Principal and Interest on Special Assessment Liens and Recommendation of Release of Code Enforcement Board Liens for properties located within the Southside Community Redevelopment Area
+OPTION D: Removal of Principal and Interest on Special Assessment Liens and Recommendation of Release of Code Enforcement Board Liens for properties located within the Southside Community Redevelopment Area in accordance with the following:

 - If an application under Option D is approved, the Development Agreement shall require an administrative fee of $1,000 payable at the time of execution of the Development Agreement.